clarknelson/MusicFTP/README.md

 # MusicFTP
+*Authors:* Clark Nelson, Chaz Stulginskas, Eleanor Holley, Raul Vasquez Final project for Distributed Systems CSC376 at DePaul University.
 An application designed to share music over the internet.
-There is a server program designed to accept incoming clients and parse file requests.
+The server program designed to accept incoming clients and parse file requests.
 The client program is designed to request and search files.

 **Goal:** Provide users a way to access music on a home computer which they can not fit on their phone or mobile device.

-## Team members
-Clark Nelson, Chaz Stulginskas, Eleanor Holley, Raul Vasquez

 ## Build process

-1. Change directory from root to `/src`
+1. Change directory to `MusicFTP/src`
-2. Run `javac main/MusicFTP.java` to compile into class file
+2. Run `javac **/*.java` to compile source code
 3. Run `java main.MusicFTP` to execute the program

 ## General Todos

-- [ ] Create more sophisticated build process using Maven or Gradle ([Link to Gradle tutorial](https://docs.gradle.org/current/userguide/tutorial_java_projects.html))
+- [ ] Create Bash file for easy execution of program (`musicftp-server` and `musicftp-client`)
-- [ ] Find out if [Java Servlets](https://en.wikipedia.org/wiki/Java_servlet) can be used or would be helpful
+- [ ] Find out if [Java Servlets](https://en.wikipedia.org/wiki/Java_servlet)  be helpful

 ## Application Protocol

-Each program has a protocol for communicating with the other end of the connection.
-This is a temporary plan for development and might change in the final program.

 ### Server

-- [X] Create server that listens for connections and shuts down gracefully *Feb.27*
-- [X] Server launches new thread for each connection accepted  *Feb.27*
-- [ ] Thread sends welcome message *Feb.27*
-- [ ] Thread sends user information request *Feb.27*
-- [ ] Thread receives user login info *Feb.27*
-- [ ] Thread sends list of available songs from directory *Feb.27*
-- [ ] Thread receives client song request *Mar.5*
-- [ ] Thread reads name of file requested from remote client *Mar.5*
-- [ ] Thread checks whether file exists and can be read *Mar.5*
-- [ ] Thread responds with either the number of bytes in the file or a negative number indicating an error *Mar.5*
-- [ ] Thread attempts to send requested file *Mar.5*
-- [ ] Finish any remaining server functionality *Mar.12*
+This is a general summary of how to run the server.

 ### Client

+This is a general summary of how to run the client.

+What does the help menu look like?

+## Timeline

+**Feb.27th**

+- [X] Create server that listens for connections and shuts down gracefully
+- [X] Server launches new thread for each connection accepted
+- [ ] Thread sends welcome message
+- [ ] Thread sends user information request
+- [ ] Thread receives user login info

+**Feb.29th**

-- [ ] Client connects to server using command line arguments or config file *Feb.29*
+- [ ] Client connects to server using command line arguments or config file
-- [ ] Client receives welcome message from server *Feb.29*
+- [ ] Client receives welcome message from server
-- [ ] Client sends username / password to server *Feb.29*
+- [ ] Client sends username / password to server
-- [ ] Client receives list of available songs *Feb.29*
+- [ ] Client receives list of available songs
-- [ ] Client sends name of file to server *Feb.29*
+- [ ] Client sends name of file to server

+**Mar.5th**

+- [ ] Thread receives client song request
+- [ ] Thread reads name of file requested from remote client
+- [ ] Thread checks whether file exists and can be read
+- [ ] Thread responds with either the number of bytes in the file or a negative number indicating an error
+- [ ] Thread attempts to send requested file

+**Mar.7th**

-- [ ] Client reads response from server *Mar.7*
+- [ ] Client reads response from server
-- [ ] If client receives error message, the client will respond appropriately *Mar.7*
+- [ ] If client receives error message, the client will respond appropriately
-- [ ] If the client receives a file size, it will open a new music file to read bytes into *Mar.7*
+- [ ] If the client receives a file size, it will open a new music file to read bytes into

+**Mar.12th**

+- [ ] Finish any remaining server functionality
-- [ ] Add ability to search music file names sent by server *Mar.12*
+- [ ] Add ability to search music file names sent by server
-- [ ] Finish any remaining client functionality *Mar.12*
+- [ ] Finish any remaining client functionality

 ## Detailed Description